-SECTION I: INTRODUCTION, EXPECTATIONS, ROLES, AND RESPONSIBILITIES committed to creating and maintaining high behavioral standards and expectations.
-An orderly educational learning environment requires that everyone in the school community play a role in contributing to an effective environmentbe an active and contributing member.
-It also requires the development and implementation of a code of discipline conduct that clearly defines individual responsibilities and provides for appropriate disciplinary options and responses.
+SECTION I: INTRODUCTION, EXPECTATIONS, ROLES, AND RESPONSIBILITIES

+The Wappingers Central School District is committed to maintaining high standards of education for students in our schools.
+Because the District believes that order and discipline are essential to being educated effectively, it is committed to creating and maintaining high behavioral standards and expectations.
+An orderly learning environment requires that everyone in the school community be an active and contributing member.
+It also requires the development and implementation of a code of conduct that clearly defines individual responsibilities and provides for appropriate disciplinary options and responses.